alasimov/alasimov-terraform/README.md

 ## Deploying Terraform code

-  - When the code is ready, we can test the code using dry-run
+  - When the code is ready, we can use Makefile to plan and apply Terraform code